-James Blunt Gets Naked To Promote His New Album Sending Fans Into A Frenzy Over Huge Reveal
+James Blunt Gets Naked To Promote His New Album, Sending Fans Into A Frenzy Over Huge Reveal

 — James Blunt (@JamesBlunt) June 22, 2016

-In May last year, James appeared as a special guest at the opening of the Invictus Games where he performed for thousands of adoring fans and distinguished guests.
+In May of last year, James appeared as a special guest at the opening of the Invictus Games where he performed for thousands of adoring fans and distinguished guests.
 While most appeared to enjoy his performance, one Twitter fan voiced her dismay when she took to social media to give people a piece of her mind.

-She wrote, “Who the f**** invited James Blunt to the Invictus Games?
-He better be out of Disney World before I get there.”
+“Who the f**** invited James Blunt to the Invictus Games?
+He better be out of Disney World before I get there,” she wrote.

-Seemingly without even batting an eyelid the special guest shut her down, responding simply, “Prince Harry by text.
+Seemingly without even batting an eyelid, the special guest shut her down, responding simply, “Prince Harry by text.
 BOOM!”
-The comeback received more than 3,000 likes and 1,000 retweets, and it’s comebacks like that that have made James Blunt the unofficial comeback King of Twitter.
+The comeback received more than 3,000 likes and 1,000 retweets, and it’s comebacks like that that have made James Blunt the unofficial Comeback King of Twitter.

 James and Ed

-It has been reported that Castle on the Hill frontman Ed Sheerman has invited James Blunt to join him on the US leg of his upcoming tour in March.
+It has been reported that Castle on the Hill frontman Ed Sheerman has invited James Blunt to join him on the U.S. leg of his upcoming tour in March.
 The move is reportedly to help James attract a new audience, and coincides with the release of his upcoming album, The Afterlove.
 It has been reported by The Sun that the 25-year-old Sheeran has scribbled down a few songs for James’s new album, and the two are looking forward to the American leg of Castle on the Hill’s tour.

 [Featured Image by Chris Jackson/Getty Images]